jakubbilko/courains.js/README.md

-Courains.js
+Courtains.js
 ===========

 A jQuery plugin for creating a cool courtain lazyload-like effect.
+This plugin uses waypoints.js (https://github.com/imakewebthings/waypoints) for triggering the animations.